-While Original Medicare generally does not pay for routine eye care, Medicare cataract surgery coverage is offered to beneficiaries with chronic eye conditions.
+While Original Medicare generally does not pay for routine eye care, Medicare does cover cataract surgery.

 With aging comes the risk of developing cataracts, cloudy areas in the lens of the eye that can greatly affect vision.
 Symptoms include blurry vision, sensitivity to glare, poor night vision, and/or frequent prescription changes in eyeglasses or contact lenses.
 While cataracts can develop at any age, this condition is common for older individuals, including many who are already enrolled in the Medicare program.
 By the age of 80, more than half of all Americans have either had a cataract or had cataract surgery, according to the National Eye Institute.
 Thankfully, Medicare will cover medically-necessary surgical procedures, such as cataract surgery.